lymanepp/ha-calibration/README.md

 friendly_name:
   description: Set the friendly name for the new sensor.
   required: false
+  default: A prettified version of the configuration section name will be used (`Garage Humidity` in the example).
   type: string
+hide_source:
+  description: Hide the source entity in Home Assistant.
+Cannot be specified with `attribute`.
+  required: false
+  default: false
+  type: boolean
 device_class:
   description: Set the device class for the new sensor.
-By default, the device class from the monitored entity will be used (except for attributes).
   required: false
+  default: The device class from the monitored entity will be used (except when `attribute` is specified).
   type: string
+unit_of_measurement:
+  description: Defines the units of measurement of the sensor, if any.
+  required: false
+  default: The unit of measurement from the source will be used (except when `attribute` is specified).
+  type: string
+data_points:
+  description: "The collection of data point conversions with the format `[uncalibrated_value, calibrated_value]`.  e.g., `[1.0, 2.1]`.
+The number of required data points is equal to the polynomial `degree` + 1.
+For example, a linear calibration (with `degree: 1`) requires at least 2 data points."
+  required: true
+  type: list
 degree:
   description: "The degree of a polynomial. e.g., Linear calibration (y = x + 3) has 1 degree, Quadratic calibration (y = x<sup>2</sup> + x + 3) has 2 degrees, etc."
   required: false
   default: 1
   type: integer
 precision:
-  description: Defines the precision of the calculated values, through the argument of round().
+  description: Defines the precision of the calculated values.
   required: false
   default: 2
   type: integer
-unit_of_measurement:
-  description: Defines the units of measurement of the sensor, if any.
-By default, the units of measurement from the monitored entity will be used (except for attributes).
-  required: false
-  type: string
 {% endconfiguration %}